 - The team did a great job in the competition.

 A compound noun contains two or more words that join together to make a single noun.
+They can be one word (closed form), joined with a hyphen (hyphenated form), or two words (open form).

 - Ireland's landscape is truly breathtaking.

-Words Acting Like Nouns
+Words That Act Like Nouns

 A few other types of words can function like nouns when they appear in sentences.